2020PB/police-brutality/reports/Pennsylvania.md

 Following a police shooting in Lancaster, protesters gathered in the streets, forming makeshift barricades.
 Police responded with chemical agents - believed by protesters to be tear gas, though police claim it was "OC spray," the same compound as pepper spray.
 However, a spent canister recovered by a journalist shows police used "CS smoke," or tear gas.

+12 Protesters were arrested.
+One was a minor who was shortly released.
+Seven are being held on $1,000,000 bail (current as of September 15th, 2020).
+The ACLU has released a statement decrying the high bail.

 tags: protester, tear-gas

 id: pa-lancaster-1